mario-cossio/Lucidarios/README.md

 <li>I (Biblioteca de la Fundación Bartolomé March Servera, ms. MA26-5-07)</li>
 </ol>

 Currently I'm transcribing B (Biblioteca Histórica, Universidad de Salamanca, ms. 1958), which should take place between December, 2023 and March, 2024.
-The transcription of F (Biblioteca General Histórica, Universidad de Salamanca, ms. 2401), a Latin translation by Juan Eusebio Nieremberg, runs parallel, however slowly and should be done by July, 2024.
+The transcription of F (Biblioteca General Histórica, Universidad de Salamanca, ms. 2401), a Latin translation by Juan Eusebio Nieremberg, runs parallel, however at a much slower pace, and should be done by July, 2024.

 Here you will also find the transcription of the only medieval Spanish translation of Honorius Augustodunensis' <em>Elucidarium</em>, the <em>Lucidario romanceado</em>, preserved in the Biblioteca Histórica Marqués de Valdecilla of the Universidad Complutense de Madrid, ms. 148, which I have edited in the issue 41 of [<em>Incipit</em>](http://www.iibicrit-conicet.gov.ar/ojs/index.php/incipit/article/view/541).